-When it comes to employees calling out of work sick, as an employer you do have the right to ask employees whether or not they are experiencing any symptoms of COVID-19.
-All information between the sick employee and the employer must of course remain confidential.
+When it comes to employees calling out of work sick, as an employer, you do have the right to ask employees whether or not they are experiencing any symptoms of COVID-19.
+All information between the sick employee and the employer must, of course, remain confidential.
 If an employee has been absent from work without explanation, as an employer, you have the right to ask why they have not been present.
 Employers may also require medical proof in order for an employee to return to work.

 Aside from guidance regarding the coronavirus, general workplace safety regulations are also expected to change.
-It is possible that the workplace safety rule from the Obama-era will come back into play.
+It is possible that the workplace safety rule from the Obama era will come back into play.
 In this rule, employers with 250 or more employees were required to submit an annual report of work-related injuries to OSHA in order to be made public information.
 Penalties regarding general workplace safety are also going to increase.

-Within his first 100 days in office, President Biden plans to pass the Equality Act within, which would revise the Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity.
+Within his first 100 days in office, President Biden plans to pass the Equality Act, which would revise the Civil Rights Act to prohibit discrimination on the basis of sexual orientation and gender identity.
 Employers should start reviewing their handbook policies and hiring protocols to ensure compliance.
 President Biden did already pass an Executive Order on Preventing and Combating Discrimination on the Basis of Gender Identity or Sexual Orientation that states, “Every person should be treated with respect and dignity and should be able to live without fear, no matter who they are or whom they love.”

 FLSA Time and Pay legislation